mmu2023AppliedWebDevGroup4/Year3AppliedWebDesign/1_user_and_competitor_research/proposal.md

 The main objectives/ goals for this Webpage are:

-1- To create an interactive fashion guide aimed at students who are not local to the Manchester Area and promote inclusivity
+1- To create an interactive fashion guide aimed at students aged 16-30 who are not local to the Manchester Area and promote inclusivity

 2- To support local businesses in Manchester offering niche fashion trends

 3- To contribute to the local area by offering a percentage of profits to local eco friendly charities

-The main business objectives for this site are:
-1. To create an eco friendly Urban Clothing Brand targetted at 16-30 year olds based in Manchester
-2. To contribute to the local area by offering a percentage of profits to to local charities and

 ## Primary audience(s)